catppuccin/egui/README.md

 ## Usage

-Add this to your Cargo.toml:
+Add the crate to your `Cargo.toml`:

 ```toml
 [dependencies]